stggh/PyAbel/doc/transform_methods/fourier_expansion.rst

 *The new method is non-iterative, derivative-free, and adaptable to any special problem of this kind.*

-This method is works better with low noise data.
+This method is works best with low noise data.

 How to use it
 -------------